Urinary and Fluid Regulation | Clinical Focus | Dr Bapoo

 Urinary and fluid regulation

-What drives urinary and fluid patterns
+Why urinary and fluid problems persist

 What I assess in the first visit